axifra/Nuisance_signatures_FC/README.md

-# Physiological and head motion signatures in static and time-varying functional connectivity and their subject discriminability
+# Physiological and motion signatures in static and time-varying functional connectivity and their subject identifiability

 This repository provides MATLAB scripts for our work presented in:

 A. Xifra-Porxas*, M. Kassinopoulos*, G.D.
 Mitsis (2021).
-Physiological and head motion signatures in static and time-varying functional connectivity and their subject discriminability. _eLife_, 10:e62324.
+Physiological and motion signatures in static and time-varying functional connectivity and their subject identifiability. _eLife_, 10:e62324.
 DOI: 10.7554/eLife.62324. * equal contribution

 # Overview of the repository
 - [fingerprinting_FC.m](fingerprinting_FC.m): Code to compute the subject identifiability between pairs of scans, based on functional connectivity values.
+-
+- Code to generate the systemic low frequency oscillations (SLFOs) signal from physiological recordings

 More soon...